wfishburn1/Inventory-App/README.md

 **Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?**

-The app I developed aimed to address the need for efficient inventory management, particularly for small businesses or individuals handling personal inventories.
-The goal was to provide a user-friendly interface for adding, updating, and deleting items from the inventory, along with the ability to view the current inventory status at a glance.
+The goal for the app I developed was to address the need for efficient inventory management, the target market being small businesses and private individuals.
+The objective was to provide a user-friendly interface for adding, updating, and deleting items from the inventory, along with the ability to view the current inventory status at a glance.

 **What screens and features were necessary to support user needs and produce a user-centered UI for the app?**